sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 .. _section-trac-ticket-status:

-The status of a ticket
+The Status of a Ticket
 ======================

 The status of a ticket appears right next to its number, at the top-left corner